 held during Summer 2016.

-Communications unit staff, also known as dispatchers, are expected to deliver a multitude of services that range from providing over-the-phone directions for life saving first aid procedures to locating lost pets.
-Communications Unit personnel provide critical support to the Deer Park Police Department by providing data entry assistance to the Records Unit, Patrol and Investigations Bureau.
+Telecommunications unit staff, also known as dispatchers, are expected to deliver a multitude of services that range from providing over-the-phone directions for life saving first aid procedures to locating lost pets.
+Telecommunications Unit personnel provide critical support to the Deer Park Police Department by providing data entry assistance to the Records Unit, Patrol and Investigations Bureau.

 The FY 2016-17 CCPD budget continues to support the salaries of three dispatcher positions.

-“With the support of the CCPD budget, we can maintain at least nine dispatcher positions, despite the high turnover rate within this industry,” said Kellie Bass, Communications Supervisor.
+“With the support of the CCPD budget, we can maintain at least nine dispatcher positions, despite the high turnover rate within this industry,” said Kellie Bass, Telecommunications Supervisor.

 and handle all walk-ins after-hours and on weekends.